soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 |`SFV:SKI`|Similar to `SFV:SKN`, the message skipped filtering for another reason such as being intra-organizational email within your organization. <br/><br/> Messages with this result are likely not the result of a dangerous or misconfigured setting in your organization.
 The message was from a spoofed sender, but it looks completely legitimate to the phishing filters.<br/><br/> The best thing to do with these messages is [report the phishing message to Microsoft](#report-the-phishing-message-to-microsoft) and (if necessary) follow the steps in [Responding to a compromised email account in Office 365](responding-to-a-compromised-email-account.md).|
 |`SFV:SKQ`|The message was released from the quarantine and was sent to the intended recipients. <br/><br/> Admins and users need to be careful releasing messages from quarantine.
 You don't want to accidentally release phishing messages. <br/><br/> For more information, see [Find and release quarantined messages as an administrator](find-and-release-quarantined-messages-as-an-administrator.md) and [Find and release quarantined messages as a user in Office 365](find-and-release-quarantined-messages-as-a-user.md).|

+For a complete list of all available anti-spam and anti-phish message headers, see [Anti-spam message headers](https://docs.microsoft.com/office365/SecurityCompliance/anti-spam-message-headers).

 ## Best practices to stay protected

-- Periodically run [Office 365 Secure Score](office-365-secure-score.md) to assess your Office 365 organization's security settings.
+- On a monthly basis, run [Office 365 Secure Score](office-365-secure-score.md) to assess your Office 365 organization's security settings.

 - Periodically review the [Spoof intelligence report](learn-about-spoof-intelligence.md) and [enable anti-spoofing protection in the anti-phishing policy](learn-about-spoof-intelligence.md#configuring-the-anti-spoofing-policy) to **quarantine** suspicious messages instead of delivering them to the user's Junk Email folder.

 - Periodically review the [Threat Protection Status report](view-reports-for-atp.md#threat-protection-status-report).

-- Some customers inadvertently allow phishing messages through by putting their own domain or domains in the Allow sender or Allow domain list in anti-spam policies.
-You should use extreme caution because doing this will allow some legitimate messages through, but it will also allow malicious messages that would normally be blocked by the Office 365 spam and/or phish filters.
+- Some customers inadvertently allow phishing messages through by putting their own domains in the Allow sender or Allow domain list in anti-spam policies.
+If you choose to do this, you must use extreme caution.
+Although this configuration will allow some legitimate messages through, it will also allow malicious messages that would normally be blocked by the Office 365 spam and/or phish filters.

-- The best way to deal with legitimate messages that are blocked by Office 365 (false positives) that involve senders in your domain is to fully and completely configure the SPF, DKIM, and DMARC records in DNS for _all_ of your email domains in Office 365:
+  The best way to deal with legitimate messages that are blocked by Office 365 (false positives) that involve senders in your domain is to fully and completely configure the SPF, DKIM, and DMARC records in DNS for _all_ of your email domains in Office 365:

   - Verify that your SPF record identifies _all_ sources of email for senders in your domain (don't forget third-party services!).

-  zzAnything else specific here?
+  - Use hard fail (-) to ensure that unauthorized senders are rejected by email systems that are configured to do so.
+You can use [spoof intelligence](https://docs.microsoft.com/office365/securitycompliance/learn-about-spoof-intelligence) to help identify senders that are using your domain so that you can include authorized third-party senders in your SPF record.

   For configuration instructions, see: